 The biggest difference is the sensor suite.
-The Vantage Vue uses a integrated sensor suite, which is how most weather station manufacturers do.
-The Vantage Pro2 has a seperate anemometer, which allows you to place it at the correct height.
+The Vantage Vue uses an integrated sensor suite, which is how most weather station manufacturers do.
+The Vantage Pro2 has a separate anemometer, which allows you to place it at the correct height.
 In theory, this will give you more accurate readings.
 The Vantage Pro2 allows for expandability without the WeatherLink Live base unit.

 Is the Davis sonic anemometer worth it?

 Sonic anemometers are becoming more popular in home weather stations.
 They do have a few distinct advantages, including no moving parts, and much better sensitivity and accuracy.
 However, they also have a limit of 89.5mph.
 The standard Vantage Pro2 anemometer has withstood wind gusts up to 199mph!
 Most of us will never see winds higher than 90mph in our lives, so unless you live on the coast, you should be fine.

 The Vantage Pro2 is a feature-packed station, so there are a lot of parts to put together.
 And installation time will vary depending on which package you buy: this package here should take about 30-45 minutes, although you might need an hour or more.